 We had planned to visit the churchyard in Haslemere where Gerard’s parents and sisters are buried and to invite donations on 27 June towards the upkeep of those monuments.
 Philip Hunt, the churchyard representative, has organised the reinstatement of the cross and restoration of the inscription on the gravestone of Kate and Manley.
-That work will cost £224.40 + VAT.
-As we are not able to visit this year, you might like to make a contribution towards that cost.... see forthcoming events page for details ....
+Just to say that the requisite amount has now been raised and very grateful thanks to all who have donated .....

-4. It was noted this week that the comedian Frank Skinner had posted an analysis of 'The Windhover' on his poetry podcasts - well worth listening to … a link has been posted in Serendipity ….
+3. It was noted this recently that the comedian Frank Skinner had posted an analysis of 'The Windhover' on his poetry podcasts - well worth listening to … a link has been posted in Serendipity ….

 For membership details and to join the Society, please print out the form downloadable on the right, fill in and then forward to the Membership Secretary: